 It’s the same route as the one I took yesterday, but the scenery on this bus is quite nice as it passes by the Osaka waterfront and Awaji Island.

 When I got off at Naruto-Nishi, there was a signpost for pilgrims.
-I’m sure there are people who start here.
+I’m sure there are people who start pilgrimage from here.
 After about 10 minutes of walking, I came to a familiar road on the way to No.2 Gokuraku-ji from No.1 Ryozen-ji.
-And after a while, I arrived at the main gate of Ryozen-ji.
+And after a while, I arrived at the main gate of No.1 Ryozen-ji.

 After finishing worship, I took off my white pilgrimage vest and finally finished my pilgrimage without any regrets.